ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2023/acctg3210Syl.md

 ### Class Participation:

-Both lecture and case discussions will rely on random cold calling.
+Both lecture and case discussions will rely on random cold calling, you are expected to attend the session for which you are registered.
 Student's names will be randomly selected without replacement until all students have been called on.
 Answers need not be correct to receive full credit, attendees who answer will receive full credit, absentees will receive no credit for the question.
 Exception for verified illness, students are required to notify TA & instructor of illness via email in a timely manner.